 Our team is made up of clinical psychologists, paediatricians, occupational therapists and speech and language therapists.
 We offer assessment of social communication to understand if a child is on the Autism Spectrum.
-As part of this assessment we may identify other differences in a child’s presentation (e.g. Developmental Language Disorder, ADHD).
-Assessment is tailored for each child.
+As part of this assessment we may identify other differences in a child’s presentation (such as Developmental Language Disorder or ADHD), however we only accept referrals for children where the primary question is around possible Autism.
+Assessments are tailored for each child.
 Some limited post diagnostic support is offered to families, typically in the form of a group.

 We accept referrals for children aged from birth to 11 years of age, registered with a Gloucestershire GP.
 Referrals are accepted from any professional who knows the child well, however we cannot accept referrals from parents or self-referrals.

 What are the signs of autism in children?

 Signs of autism in younger children can include:

 - not responding to their name

 - avoiding eye contact